 - 1. We have learned that Deloitte is accepting the words of design marks, composite marks, figurative marks, stylized marks, mixed marks, and any similar combination of characters and design (collectively "design marks"). - 2.
-However, the rules adopted by the GNSO Council and ICANN Board expressly bar the acceptance of design marks into the TMCH Database. - 3.
-Accordingly, Deloitte is currently in breach of the rules that ICANN adopted and must revise its practice to follow the rules adopted by the GNSO Council and ICANN Board for TMCH operation. - 4.
-Alternatively, the Working Group by Consensus may CHANGE the rules and present the GNSO Council and ICANN Board with an expanded set of rules that Deloitte, or any future TMCH Provider, must follow. - 5.
-In all events, we have a BREACH SITUATION which must be remedied.
+However, the rules of the Applicant Guidebook (together with STI rules adopted by the GNSO Council and ICANN Board) expressly barlimits the acceptance of design marks into the TMCH Database: to "word marks". - 3.
+Accordingly, Deloitte is eurrently in breach of not following the rules that ICANN adopted and must revise its practice to follow the applicable, rules adopted by the GNSO Council and ICANN Board for TMCH operation.
+4. Alternatively, 4.
+Whether the current rules should be changed is a separate issue from whether Deloitte is currently complying with the applicable rules.
+The Working Group by Consensus may CHANGE can determine that the current rules should be changed and present the GNSO Council and ICANN Board with an expanded set of rules that Deloitte, or any future TMCH Provider, must follow.
+5. In all events, we have a BREACH SITUATION which must be remedied.
 Further details, information and explanation below.
+Rationale for the proposal submitted by Kathy Kleiman; and Zak Muscovitch: